 No service or element used to provide a service is standalone.
 To follow this approach and deliver consistently good results, try to perceive any process as part of the value chain and take a holistic view of the associated processes, resources and practices.

 The car rental app collects a lot of data, including information about the time it takes a user to fill out each form in the app to book a car.
-Research has shown that this data is of little use, and the real value is data on how long the entire booking process took.
+Research has shown that this data is of little use, and the real value is the data on how long the entire booking process takes.

 An example of automation in IT is the use of continuous integration and code delivery (CI / CD) methodology, when every change to the code is automatically tested at every stage of the build.
-But automation also implies a more traditional approach - for example, reducing the amount of paperwork in a service center by introducing biometric collection of customer personal data.
+However, automation also implies a more traditional approach - for example, reducing the amount of paperwork in a service center by introducing biometric collection of customer personal data.